Researchers should contact the Office of DVCR when they intend to:

 A consultancy or commercial activity is generally where existing knowledge is applied and publications are unlikely as outputs are typically confidential (eg. testing services, expert opinion, training, etc).

 In the Higher Education Research Data Collection (HERDC) Specifications the Commonwealth Department of Education defines research as "the creation of new knowledge and/or the use of existing knowledge in a new and creative way so as to generate new concepts, methodologies and understandings.
 This could include synthesis and analysis of previous research to the extent that it leads to new and creative outcomes".

-If your project is research, the Office of Research provides support for research projects, including research grant applications and funding agreements for research projects.
+The Office of DVCR provides support for research projects, including research grant applications and funding agreements for research projects.

 If you have a consultancy or commercial activity, please contact Southern Cross University Legal Office directly.